Create custom roles to control user permissions to carry out specific actions, or to access the applications, dashboards, and panels in the domain.

 Assign resources to a role

-Both default and custom roles can be given access to Devo applications, dashboards and panels.
+Both default and custom roles can be given access to Devo applications, dashboards, panels and Activeboards.
 Public resources in your domain will appear listed in its corresponding tab, and you can make them available to all users in specific roles.

-Just select a role from the left area, and click Applications, Dashboards or Panels.
+Just select a role from the left area, and click Applications, Dashboards, Panels or Activeboards.
 Use the arrow icon to grant access to specific applications, dashboards or panels as needed, then click Apply changes.

-Applications, dashboards and panels are not included in the role tabs by default when you create them.
+Applications, dashboards, panels and Activeboards are not included in the role tabs by default when you create them.
 First, you need to make them public.

 Clone an exisiting role